abhishekkr1818/nestup/README.md

-# 🏡 RaahiNest – MERN-based Airbnb
+# 🏡 NestUp – MERN-based Airbnb

-RaahiNest is a full-stack web application inspired by Airbnb, built using the MERN stack with server-side rendering via EJS.
+NestUp is a full-stack web application inspired by Airbnb, built using the MERN stack with server-side rendering via EJS.
 It allows users to browse, post, review, and manage travel accommodations.

 ### ✅ Core Functionality
 - 🔍 Browse all listings